 9. Step challenge

-Pop your fitbit on if you have one - and if you don't, you might want to consider investing in one solely to motivate you to keep moving through quarantine.
+Pop your fitbit on if you have one - and if you don't, you might want to consider investing in one solely to motivate you to train for your charity challenge.

 Your aim is to meet the recommended number of steps a day.
 To help you reach 10,000 steps you can stroll around your home while you're waiting for the kettle to boil and turn TV commercials into fitness breaks.